-Students who violate College policy while under the influence of alcohol will still be held responsible for his or her behavior.
+Students who violate College policy while under the influence of alcohol will still be held responsible any behavior that violates policy.
+If a student is perceived to be under the influence, they can be asked to leave a classroom, office, or other campus event.